dfelinto/blender-manual/manual/animation/markers.rst

    :Mode:      All modes
    :Menu:      :menuselection:`Marker --> Jump to Next/Previous Marker`

-Moves the playhead to the next/previous marker relative to the current playhead position.
+Moves the Playhead to the next/previous marker relative to the current frame.

 .. _bpy.ops.marker.camera_bind: